aweller/CancerPipeline/README.md

 This file contains a Python dictionary for each pipeline.

-**Location settings:**
+**Location settings**

 Use absolute paths!

 - root: the root folder of this pipeline
 - raw_vcf_folder: the folder containing the unfiltered vcfs
-- bam_folder: the folder containing the bam and bam.bai files
 - bed: the bed file for this panel
 - ref: path to the reference sequence (in fasta format)

+- bam_folder (optional): the folder containing the bam and bam.bai files.
+If not supplied, MuSiC will not be started.
-- whitelist: optionally, supply a list of samples from the raw_vcf_folder to be processed
+- whitelist (optional): a list of samples from the raw_vcf_folder to be processed

 **Filtering settings (optional)**
 - min_cov: Minimum accepted coverage for a variant position